 Forest Pansy redbud trees are native to eastern and central North America.
-They grow well in U.S. Department of Agriculture plant hardiness zones 6 through 8.
+They grow well in USDA plant hardiness zones 6 through 8.

 If you are thinking of growing a Forest Pansy tree, you need to know how large the tree will become when mature.
-It usually grows to about 20-30 feet tall and the horizontal branches spread some 25 feet wide.
+It usually grows to about 20 to 30 feet (6-9 m.) tall, and the horizontal branches spread some 25 feet (8 m.) wide.

 When you start growing a Forest Pansy tree, you should choose its planting location with care.
 Forest Pansy redbuds do not transplant well, so be sure to place them appropriately.